 Generally, though adding a good amount of compost each year before planting will usually level the playing field and buffer the soil pH.

 You may need to amend your soil if you have hard compact soil.
 Your pea plant may only grow a foot and will never fruit.

 This step ensures that the roots are going to go straight down.

 That’s a good way to make sure your soil is loose enough for your peas.

-7- Know when to harvest your Snap Peas
+7- When to Harvest Your Snap Peas

-Typically, most varieties of sugar snap peas will be ready to harvest between 50 and 70 days.
+Typically, most varieties of sugar snap peas will be ready to harvest & pick between 50 and 70 days.
 Obviously, this depends on the amount of sunlight, water, and nutrients (make sure you read above again) that each pea plant gets.

 Check out this video about growing sugar snap peas on a trellis:

 Growing sugar snap peas is not very difficult at all.
-They are pretty easy to grow once you grow them a few times and get used to variable weather conditions during this fringe period.
+They are pretty easy to grow once you grow them a few times and are accustomed to variable weather conditions during this fringe period.

 Let me know in the comments below what types of peas you are growing or any other questions you want to be answered.